philipwalton/blog/_posts/2013-01-09-what-no-one-told-you-about-z-index.markdown

 **Here's the challenge:** try to see if you can make the red `<span>` element stack behind the blue and green `<span>` elements without breaking any of the following rules:

-* Do not alter the HTML markup in any way
+* Do not alter the HTML markup in any way.
-* Do not add/change the z-index property of any element
+* Do not add/change the z-index property of any element.
-* Do not add/change the position property of any element
+* Do not add/change the position property of any element.

-To see if you can figure it out, click the *edit on Codepen* link and play around with it for a bit.
+To see if you can figure it out, click the *edit on Codepen* link above and play around with it for a bit.
 If you've succeeded, it should look like the example below.

 *Warning: Don't click on the CSS tab of the example below or it will give away the answer.*